 FATE: Died of Wounds – 22 April 1917 – Deir el-Belah, Palestine

 In 1912, George’s mother Emily Tilley married Frank Holmes in South Australia.
 The following year, when George was twenty, he joined the Naval Forces on 8 August 1913.
-He was first with HMAS Cerberus and then HMAS Australia, below, as a stoker.
+He was first at HMAS Cerberus and then sailed on HMAS Australia, below, as a stoker.

 The war started and the HMAS Australia sailed to capture the German colonies in the Pacific.
 George sailed to locations such as New Guinea, Samoa, and Rabaul.
 In 1915, George returned to HMAS Cerberus and his service record gives some clue that maybe his time in the navy was not good.
-His character was described as bad and his service only satisfactory.
+It described his character as bad and his service only satisfactory.
 George left the navy on 24 March 1915.

-On 19 April 1917 the 8th LHR were at Aseiferiyeh, Palestine in a second attempt to take Gaza.
+On 19 April 1917, the 8th LHR were at Aseiferiyeh, Palestine for a second attempt to take Gaza.
 An attempt had failed a month earlier when the attack was called off.
 The attack on 19 April was also unsuccessful and called off.
 With the failure came the largest number of casualties suffered by the 8th LHR since Gallipoli.
-George Tilley received gunshot wounds to the right thigh and arm and his right arm fractured and transferred to the 53rd Casualty Clearing Station at Deir el-Belah.
+George Tilley received gunshot wounds to the right thigh and arm, fracturing his arm.
+He was transferred to the 53rd Casualty Clearing Station at Deir el-Belah.
 He died from his wounds on 22 April.

 By the time George’s grandmother Bridget Tilley received a visit from Archdeacon Harris of Hamilton’s Christ Church on 27 April 1917, she was living in Mount Napier Road.
 Archdeacon Harris delivered the sad news of George’s death.
 It’s unlikely Bridget had seen her grandson since he joined the navy four years earlier.
-The war years were a difficult time for Bridget.
+The war years were hard for Bridget.
 As well as George and son Phillip, Bridget had two other sons enlist Maurice and Frederick.
 Her three sons all returned to Australia.
-Bridget died in 1932 at Kew aged seventy-nine.
+Bridget died in 1932 at Kew, aged seventy-nine.